momo1231-for/momo1231-for/README.md

 ✨ No Excuses by Brian Tracy — a powerhouse in self-growth and discipline.
 💰 Rich Dad Poor Dad by Robert Kiyosaki — a game-changer in financial literacy.

 ✈️ I love traveling!
-Although it’s been a while and I haven’t explored many places yet, I am ready for adventure and my curiosity is burning.
+Although it’s been a while and I haven’t explored many places, I am ready for adventure and my curiosity is burning.

 🤝 Let’s Connect!